nagasudhirpulla/taming_python/blog/skills/folium_text_markers.md

 * Text can be drawn on the map using markers.
 * While creating a marker, use ```DivIcon``` as the marker icon
-* In a DivIcon, HTML content can be used as the icon.
-So we can write the desired text in the DivIcon
+* HTML content can be used as the DivIcon.
+So we can write the desired text in the DivIcon, to achieve the text-marker effect
+*

 ### Example
 In this example code below, we are injecting a ```div``` element into the HTML body output map.